 Page and site speed has always been top of mind for companies, web admins, and anyone who manages a website.
 We can agree that from a user perspective, it’s frustrating to sit and wait for a page to load.
-From a business perspective, slow pages impact your bottom line.
+From a business perspective, slow pages impact your conversion rate.
 And now, there is another factor that will consider site speed: organic page rankings on Google.
 Google has recently announced that they will be including aspects of site speed as ranking factors on their SERP.
 These ranking factors are called Core Web Vitals.

 In this post, I’ll break down why Core Web Vitals are important, and how to measure them.
 And keep an eye out for Part 2, where I’ll dive into how to report on them.

 What Are Google’s Core Web Vitals?

 They are what’s called “website performance indicators,” and they will eventually be one of several considerations and evaluations by Google when determining your ranking and relevance in the SERP.
 Because site speed is so critical, faster sites will be rewarded with overall higher rankings compared to any otherwise equal counterpart website.